MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_04/09_51_00/appunti.md

 2. Science and physics magazine and books Book: *Using Energy* He got it in the local library
 His family could not afford the fees of the school
-3. He manage to build a windmill using his father's bycicle, a dynamo that he had, he went to a junkyard He could power two radios and 4 light bulbs
+3. He managed to build a windmill using his father's bycicle, a dynamo that he had, he went to a junkyard He could power two radios and 4 light bulbs
 4. Electricity to pumpo water from wells in order to irrigate crops, provide electricity for houses
 5. We have to act if we want to realize our dreams